idsia-robotics/navground/docs/first_steps.rst

 want get familiar with the installed packages and their commands go to :doc:`packages/index`

+want to discover which components are installed have a look at :doc:`components/index`

+want to get guided through extending navground with new components have a look at :doc:`guides/extend/index`

 want to check out the programming interfaces have a look at :doc:`reference/index`